rolling-scopes-school/tasks/tasks/angular-smart-home-ui/smart-home-part-3.md

 - When a device toggle is clicked:
   - Dispatch `toggleDeviceState({ deviceId, newState })`.
-  - Effect sends `PATCH` request to backend.
+  - Effect sends `PATCH /api/devices/:deviceId` request to backend.
   - Store is updated accordingly.

+The changes should be immediate on the UI (i.e. no need to wait for BE response.
+If API request has failed, you can revert the device state).

 ## Evaluation Criteria (100 points)